cynotebo/KM-Workshop/Module 2.md

 }
 ```

-6) Press Send and you should get a response that looks like:
+6) Press Send and you should get a response that looks like the following.
+This is the format that the Azure Search Indexer expects to receive and will form the basis of the response for this Custom Skill.

 ```json